Akasho09/sem5/Automata/EndSem/Unit 5/unit5.md

 ---

-# **Church's Thesis**

-Church's Thesis, or the Church-Turing Hypothesis, states that:
+### Church's Thesis

-> Any computational problem solvable by an algorithm can be computed by a Turing Machine.
+Definition: Church's Thesis (or Church-Turing Thesis) asserts that any function that can be effectively computed (intuitively, by an algorithm) can be computed by a Turing Machine.

-It establishes the TM as the ultimate model of computation.
+Implications:
+Equates computability with what Turing Machines can achieve.
+Forms the basis of modern computational theory.
+- Unproven Hypothesis: While widely accepted, it is not formally provable since it relies on the informal notion of "effective computability."
 ---

 # **Universal Turing Machines (UTMs)**

-A UTM is a TM that can simulate any other TM by encoding its description and input on the tape.
+Definition: A Universal Turing Machine is a Turing Machine that can simulate any other Turing Machine.
+It achieves this by taking as input the description of a machine and the input for that machine.

-- Takes a pair \( \langle M, w \rangle \) as input, where \( M \) is a TM and \( w \) is the input for \( M \).
+Significance:
-- Demonstrates the concept of programmability and forms the foundation for modern computers.
+Demonstrates the versatility of Turing Machines.
+Forms the theoretical basis for general-purpose computers.

 ---

 # **Primitive Recursive Functions**

-- A class of functions built from basic functions (zero, successor, projection) using composition and primitive recursion.
+- A class of functions built from basic functions (zero(A constant function that always outputs zero, regardless of the input), successor (A unary function that outputs the successor of its input) , projection (Extracts the k-th argument from an n-tuple of inputs)) using composition and primitive recursion.
 - Examples: Addition, multiplication, factorial.
 - These functions are computable but do not include all computable functions (e.g., Ackermann's function).